Elkazeer/DBS-Project/README.md

 # DBS-Project
-A project that will get and A.
+A project that will get an A.